CoLRev-Environment/search-query/docs/source/platforms/ebsco.rst

 When storing an EBSCOHost query in a `.json` file or as a string:

 - Use the **Search History** or the **Search Terms** as the `search_string`.
-- Leave the `general_field` empty **unless** the same field is used consistently across all terms.

 .. tip::

-   To ensure reproducibility, consider including the EBSCO database used (e.g., Business Source Complete) in the `database` field.
+   To ensure reproducibility, report the EBSCO database used (e.g., Business Source Complete) in the `database` field.

+   Avoid setting a `general_field` (available in `Advanced Search`) unless the entire query targets the same field (e.g., all terms limited to `AB` for Abstract).
+Mixed fields should keep `general_field` empty.

+   Do not use the **persistent link feature**.

 List Query Format
 --------------------